vishvAsa/kalpAntaram/kANe/v4/5/General_Index.md

 i Vol.

-named by Manu who connects them with varnas 344 ; seyen classes of
+named by Manu who connects them with varṇas 344 ; seyen classes of

 Dails, pblegm, discharge from ryes